ASU-Vibe-Coding-Centre/mcp-learning/01-introduction/comparison.md

 - Growing ecosystem
 - Anthropic-backed standard
 - Increasing adoption by AI platforms
-- Official Claude Desktop support
+- Official Cursor IDE support

 ### When to Choose Which?